code42/py42/docs/userguides/searches.md

 ## Alert Searches

-Importing alert filters is a lot like importing file event filters:
+First, import alert filters:

     >>> from py42.sdk.queries.alerts.filters import *
     >>> from py42.sdk.queries.alerts.alert_query import AlertQuery

-The syntax for alert searches is the same as file event searches.
+The syntax for building an alert query is the same as building a file event query.
 The caveat is that alert queries require a tenant ID:

     >>> filters = [AlertState.eq("OPEN"), Severity.is_in(["HIGH", "LOW"])]